 The high-calf length goes well with just about any fashion choice.
 Sheepskin suede outer with nylon binding.
-The insole is foam, and the boot is lined with UGGpure fleece.
+The insole is foam, and the boot is lined with Uggpure fleece.
 Available in seven colors of suede and black leather.

-UGGs are definitely a matter of personal preference: you either love the style or you hate it.
+Uggs are definitely a matter of personal preference: you either love the style or you hate it.
 These are the classics.

 Need to be broken in to achieve optimal comfort.
 Some consumers feel foot conditions like high or fallen arches could affect overall fit.

 Choose from gold, silver, navy, pink, or black.
 Suede heel counter adds integrity to the boot.
-Signature satin binding makes it easy to identify these unique boots as part of the UGGs family.
+Signature satin binding makes it easy to identify these unique boots as part of the Uggs family.
 Delightful and festive; a popular choice for parties.

-Sequin covering doesn’t offer the same quality water-resistance as regular UGGs.
-Sizing feels a bit different in these than other UGG styles.
+Sequin covering doesn’t offer the same quality water-resistance as regular Uggs.
+Sizing feels a bit different in these than other Ugg styles.

-The versatile, slouchy style can be worn in three ways: button it all the way up with the three oversize wooden buttons, cuff it all the way down, or let it slouch somewhere in the middle.
+The versatile, slouchy style can be worn in three ways: button it all the way up with the three oversized wooden buttons, cuff it all the way down, or let it slouch somewhere in the middle.
 Available in six colors, including port and peacock.

-Unlike most UGG boots, the sheepskin lining is only on the soles, not up the shaft.
-These are wider than other UGGs, so if you have narrow feet, go down a size.
+Unlike most Ugg boots, the sheepskin lining is only on the soles, not up the shaft.
+These are wider than other Uggs, so if you have narrow feet, go down a size.

-Lower-calf boots in soft twin-face sheep suede are fully lined in UGGpure sheep fleece and have a soft foam sole.
+Lower-calf boots in soft twin-face sheep suede are fully lined in Uggpure sheep fleece and have a soft foam sole.
 Comfortable arch support, and so cute.
 Available in 12 colors, including blue, red, and bordeaux.

-As with all suede UGGs, you'll need to treat these with a water-repelling spray to prevent spots or water damage.
+As with all suede Uggs, you'll need to treat these with a water-repelling spray to prevent spots or water damage.